 To maintain a solid defence against DDoS type attacks, our technical partners Rackspace and CloudFlare utilise sophisticated proprietary systems to both prevent and mitigate an attack of this nature.

 Brute Force attack

 Our login system has inbuilt protection against attempts to break into the system using automated brute force attack.

 Disaster Recovery Data back-up

 We understand the importance of regular reliable backups to ensure system availability and continuity; as such, we operate 2 entirely separate backup routines for the purposes of disaster recovery.
 The first is managed by our hosting partner Rackspace; who make a daily back up of all changes and take a full back up once a week.
 These are stored in their secure data centre over a 2 week rolling period.
-Additionally, myhrtoolkit take a full daily back up which is stored for 30 days off-site with a different PCI DSS Level 1 service provider.
+Additionally, myhrtoolkit take a full daily back up which is stored for 30 days off-site with a different PCI DSS Level 1 service provider, after which it is fully deleted.
 Before this leaves our servers, the back-up is encrypted, transmitted over a secure connection and remains encrypted whilst it is outside our network.
 Both facilities are based entirely in the UK.
 Please note that individual data, records or documents cannot be extracted from this back up.